 - "The heart is deceitful above all things, and desperately wicked: who can know it?

 - I the LORD search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings."

-Divorce is an unruly evil plague on both society in general, and the Church in particular.
+Divorce and remarriage is an unruly evil plague on both society in general and the Church in particular.
 But it's made even worse when you have the so-called leaders and ministers of the Church bending over backwards to justify it.nosce te ipsum